eikenb/jaws/README.md

 userdata
 --------
-A lib to parse a shell formatted ec2-user-data file written by an AWS ASG on the instance.
-It can read the default ec2-user-data file off the system or be provided an alternative.
-It only understands exported shell variables as might be included by shell scripts as this is a common format as it has multiple uses.
+A lib to parse a shell formatted EC2 user-data string of exported environment variables.
+It pulls the data from the instance metadata url (see below) and converts it to either a map[string]string struct or an slice of name/value structs (useful for json encoding).

 metadata
 --------
 A lib to access the meta-data of an EC2 AWS instance.
 It hits the local 169 address and caches the results.
+It is designed to return single values, not a struct of all the metadata.